Maham S. Chappal

 Melanie Musson of Veterans Auto Insurance also adds, “A high volume of traffic is a great indicator of your SEO success, but a low conversion rate may indicate that you’re failing to clearly offer what your audience needs.”
 So you need to track and analyze your website’s traffic conversion rate in your B2C marketing reports.

 Daniel Snow of The Snow Agency is of the same opinion and shares, “Traffic is extremely important without it, you have no way of knowing whether a website user wanted to buy something or whether their visit was accidental.
 By monitoring website traffic you know which promotions have generated the most traffic back to your website, how engaged visitors are with your content, and what routes they have taken through your website with a tight attribution system.
 Attribution transforms traffic into people and provides you with the insight you need to improve your brand experience.
-That is why most businesses will profit from tracking at least simple metrics on their pages, such as traffic and conversions.”
+That is why most businesses will profit from tracking at least simple metrics on their pages, such as traffic and conversions using a marketing automation dashboard.”

 “While there are many metrics that are key to any business’ success that are key to any business’ success, customer lifetime value is perhaps the most critical lever every business owner has to assess and optimize the health of their business.”
 Says David Kolodny of Wilbur Labs.